gravitational/teleport-plugins/rfd/0003-plugins-unknown-events.md

   string last_key = 2;
 }

-// EventUnstructured represents a siggle events.AuditEvent in an unstructured format. message EventUnstructured {
+// EventUnstructured represents a single events.AuditEvent in an unstructured format. message EventUnstructured {
   // type is the type of the event. string type = 1;